jmd223-tharun/snowball/README.md

 # ❄️ Snowball Package

-Snowball is a centralized, cross-platform package designed to generate **dbt-based code** seamlessly across multiple platforms such as **SQL Server, Snowflake, Databricks, Fabric**, and more.
+Snowball is a centralized, cross-platform package designed to generate **dbt-based code** seamlessly across multiple platforms such as **SQL Server, Snowflake, Databricks, Fabric**, **RedShift** and more.
 Whether the output format is **Spark SQL notebooks** or **plain SQL scripts**, Snowball bundles everything you need—including required libraries and dependencies—to connect with dbt scripts and generate platform-specific code versions.

 ---